Creative and P.E.

 Design is a dynamic industry and is worth over £50 billion a year in the UK.
 Design is ever changing; in fact designers are changing our lives forever.

-D&T at Ysgol Penglais School
+Design and Technology at Ysgol Penglais School

-Design and Technology offers a unique opportunity for pupils to identify and solve real problems by designing and making products.
+Design and Technology offers a unique opportunity for students to identify and solve real problems by designing and making products.
 This subject is interesting, fun and can lead to many careers.
 As well as learning design related skills, students will develop transferable skills that they can use in other subjects and skills that employers are looking for such as problem solving, using initiative, working with others, reflecting and improving on performance.
 Our subject develops our student’s imagination and creative ability in a practical and enjoyable environment.

-Subject Leader: Mrs T. Harper
+Subject Leader: Mrs T Harper

 Contact Email: TAH@penglais.org.uk